 Bottom line is whether or not you smoke tobacco or MJ, or used to smoke

 or somehow otherwise intake cannabis you would be well advised to

-develop your breathing.
+develop or recover your breathing.